 As part of the calibration process concentration caps have been applied to certain sectors.
 This is because the use of surrogate statistics for mapping area source emissions sometimes results in unrealistically large concentrations in some grid squares for a given sector.

-The concentration caps applied are given in Table 3.2.
-These caps have been applied to emissions based on expert judgement of the model results in order to address known artefacts in the area source emissions grids and to reconcile the model results with the measured data at each monitoring site.
+A cap of 0.33 tonnes per km2 was applied to area emissions from domestic combustion of coal and wood.
+These caps have been applied based on expert judgement of the model results in order to address known artefacts in the area source emissions grids and to reconcile the model results with the measured data at each monitoring site.
 The application of these caps is annually reported back to the NAEI as part of the quality checking process to ensure that continual improvements are made in the emissions grids.